OptimalDecisions/sports-analytics/resources/tech.md

 ## Git & Github

 1. Read the initial part of this document - [git - the simple guide](https://rogerdudler.github.io/git-guide/)
 2. [Open a GitHub account](https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github#:~:text=%22Hello%20World.%22-,Signing%20up%20for%20a%20new%20personal%20account,to%20create%20your%20personal%20account.) - You can store your projects/code and other artifacts here in this GH account and showcase it to the whole world
+3. [Install](https://desktop.github.com/) **GitHub Desktop** on your laptop -- be sure to pick the correct OS to match your laptop/desktop